Information for non-clinical student applicants for 2018 - APPLICATIONS HAVE NOW CLOSED FOR THESE STUDENTSHIPS

 How to apply

 Applications, including a CV and a Reasons for Applying statement (2,500 character limit), must be made via the University of Cambridge Graduate Admissions website.
 Applicants must select up to two Programmes (a first and second choice out of: Cellular and Molecular Biology; Early Detection; Haematological Cancers; Neurobiology and Brain Cancers/Paediatric Cancers; and Urological Cancers) from the five listed above, and this should be clearly stated in the Reasons for Applying statement.
-The deadline for applications is 30 November 2017.
+The deadline for applications was 30 November 2017 - APPLICATIONS HAVE NOW CLOSED FOR 2018 ENTRY.

 We invite applications from UK, EU and non-EU students for these non-clinical studentships.
 Please ensure you meet the University of Cambridge entrance requirements.